 The House Appropriations Committee on Tuesday approved an FY22 Financial Services spending bill that would provide large increases for community development financial institutions programs and would establish a pilot program to test postal banking.

-The House Financial Services Appropriations Subcommittee on Wednesday will consider FY21 spending legislation that would provide $273.5 million for the Community Development Financial Institution program.
+The House Financial Services Appropriations Subcommittee on Thursday approved an FY22 spending bill that would provide a huge 167% increase for the National Credit Union Administration’s Community Development Revolving Loan Fund program.